Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 I advice ipython to do your development and test : http://ipython.scipy.org/

-It is a documentation in construction, be patient
+remark; It is a documentation in construction, be patient

 (I) Overview: